perquisite was our Word of the Day on 12/23/2011. Hear the podcast!

-Examples of perquisite
+Examples of perquisite in a Sentence

 Use of the company's jet is a perquisite of the job.

 give the movers a perquisite if they do a good job

 Origin and Etymology of perquisite

 Seen and Heard